 Weapon Focus

-Weapon focus occurs when an eyewitness concentrates excessively on a weapon during a crime.
+Weapon focus occurs when an eyewitness fixates on a weapon during a crime, at the cost of remembering the perpetrator’s face and other peripheral details.

 Laboratory Evidence